BrunoVernay/VM-images-packer/Readme.md

 - make alternates to VirtualBox

 ## Install
 ### Pre-requisite

 - VirtualBox v5.1.3 +
 - Packer v0.7.5 +
-- setup the proxy in all files: use the script `proxy-cleaner.sh`.
+- Eventually setup your corporate proxy in all files: use the script `proxy-cleaner.sh`.
+- Setup your SSH key (or enable passwords) in the Packer file (.json) and the kickstart file
+- Setup your local RPM cache (or change the kickstart file)

 ### All kind of proxy ...